sezzle/sezzle-merchant-resources/Widgets/1-Getting Started.md

  * Modal - the Sezzle information window that opens when the widget is clicked.
 Available in <a href="https://github.com/sezzle/sezzle-js/tree/master/modals/modals-2.0.0" target="_blank">Color</a> or <a href="https://github.com/sezzle/sezzle-js/tree/master/modals/modals-2.0.1" target="_blank">Grayscale</a>.

- * <a href="https://github.com/sezzle/static-widgets/tree/production/src/sezzle-checkout-button-html" target="_blank">Static Checkout Button</a> - a Sezzle button that redirects to the Shopify native checkout when the regular checkout button uses a third-party app (Bold, Carthook, Zipify, UpSell).
+ * <a href="https://github.com/sezzle/static-widgets/tree/production/src/sezzle-checkout-button-html" target="_blank">Static Checkout Button</a> - a Sezzle button that appears below the regular checkout button on the cart page and redirects to the Shopify native checkout when the regular checkout button uses a third-party app (Bold, Carthook, Zipify, UpSell) or when the customer is a Shop Pay user.
+Available for Shopify merchants only.

+ * <a href="https://github.com/sezzle/static-widgets/blob/production/src/sezzle-express-alt-banner/sezzle-express-alt-banner.html" >Express Alternative Banner</a> - a Sezzle banner that appears below the Express checkout buttons on the checkout page and informs the customers that Sezzle is available on the Payments tab.
+Available for Shopify Plus merchants only.

+ * <a href="https://github.com/sezzle/static-widgets/blob/production/src/sezzle-checkout-installment-widget/sezzle-checkout-installment-widget.js" >Checkout Installment Widget</a> - a Sezzle box that appears below the payment method on the checkout page, detailing the customer's payment schedule and installment amounts.

  * <a href="https://docs.sezzle.com/" target="_blank">Gateway</a> - the Sezzle payment method listed at Checkout.